► TVR confirms Goodwood Revival reveal

 'Despite very deliberately maintaining a low profile since completing the acquisition of TVR two years ago, we have had an enormous amount of unsolicited interest from businesses, individuals and investors internationally.
 Such is the strength of the brand and the passion of its followers.
 It is a real privilege to be a part of the revival of a great British marque - one that will succeed through our single-minded desire to produce exceptional sports cars.'

-The new TVRs planned
+Back-to-basics: the new TVRs planned

 The revived TVR plans a range of vehicles 'in the tradition of classic British two-seat sports cars with a composite ground-effect aero chassis.'
 That points to a roadsters and coupes in the spirit of the defunct Sagaris and Tuscan, but updated with more modern engineering.
 Rear-wheel drive, a simple manual transmission and non-turbo, dry-sumped Ford V8s developed by Northamptonshire-based Cosworth are already confirmed.